norlab-ulaval/template-norlab-project/README.md

 - a git ignore file with common file/directory entries,
 - a pull request template,
 - a code owner designation file,
-- a JetBrains IDE run configurations and junie guidelines
+- a JetBrains IDE run configurations and Junie AI guidelines
 - and the basic directory structure.

 The initialization script perform the following: